Graymizu/CSC174-Assignment09/README_BC_.txt

     database-rename questions 1a, 1b, 1c...etc to match database questions, make it more admin friendly to edit. change first name and last name
     email- need to make sure you have to have a @
+    For the checkbox, if there isn't a answer/check for it, have a N/A